Firesphere/silverstripe-newsmodule/README.md

 ## Known Issues

 * None at the moment.
-* Version 3.0 is redundant as hell.
+* Version 3.0 is outdated as hell.
 * No, I'm serious, Master_3.0 is really far behind.

 ## Requests